Buy Breakdown Cover

 Cartoon Car

 Pneumatic suspension is fitted to a surprisingly large quantity of cars, including expensive off-road vehicles.
-Yet, like conventional suspension, air suspension requires annual maintenance.
+Yet, automotive air suspension requires annual checks and maintenance.
 Consider also that neglect of one component can damage associated parts, leading to a much higher repair bill.
 If you drive a car with an air suspension fault, it also can be dangerous.

 What is air suspension?

-Air suspension replaces conventional coiled metal springs with air-filled springs that support the vehicle's weight.
+Automotive air suspension replaces conventional coiled metal springs with pneumatic-filled bags that support the vehicle's weight.

 Self-levelling systems can also vary the ride height, especially on performance cars.
 Aerodynamics and fuel consumption can be improved, by bringing the car closer to the ground automatically at motorway speeds.
 Off-road vehicles also benefit from the owner being able to raise the suspension to clear obstacles, without damaging the vehicle's underbelly.